eums/website/sponsorship/corporate/index.markdown

 lets you tap into a wide demographic, whilst also allowing you to be confident about the people who engage with your brand.

-From individual concerts to an entire Season, the EUMS can put together a flexible advertising package to suit your needs and your budget.
+From individual concerts to an entire Season, EUMS can put together a flexible advertising package to suit your needs and your budget.
 Our programmes are printed in high quality and provide another way to engage with a new audience, and our website has upwards of 2000 views per month.

 Programme advert prices start from as little as £25, and web advertising prices can be established based on your individual corporate needs.